minecraftforum/rules-archive/rules/global/rules.markdown

     content posted to a family friendly forum.
 Always ensure your content is both "Safe For Work" and suitable for children.

-* __Misuse Alt Accounts__
+* __Impersonate Staff__

+    Do not impersonate staff, this includes the use of fake banners and titles.

+### Alternate Accounts

-    **Members are permitted to use alt accounts under the following conditions:**
+Members are permitted to use alt accounts under the following conditions:

 * Alt accounts must not break *any* of the forum rules.
 * Alt accounts must not be used to evade bans or posting suspensions.
-    * You may not, under *any* circumstance, communicate with any of own accounts.
-    * You may not, under *any* circumstance, interact with any of your accounts.
-    This includes, but is not limited to: +repping posts or quoting posts.
+* Under no circumstance is an alternate account permitted to communicate or interact with any other account held by the owner.
+This includes, but is not limited
+    to:
+    * +Repping posts
+    * Quoting posts

 * You may not use alt accounts to post fake information.
 This includes but is not limited to:
+    * Replying with fake comments
+    * Trolling
-    Replying with fake comments, trolling or posting consecutively to bump topics.
+    * Posting consecutively to bump topics

 **Examples of the correct usage of an alt account:**

 * Creating a shared account for your clan/server/mod/host/project.
 * Creating an alt account to use as a separate identity to your main.

-* __Impersonate Staff__

-    Do not impersonate staff, this includes the use of fake banners and titles.

 ### Illegal Activity

 * __Piracy__